 Quality and Technology Leading the Way

 Their outlook is certainly positive, as Martinez says, “It seems like every time we add a new machine, thinking we’re going to open up extra capacity, it’s pretty much instantly filled.
-We can run parts so efficiently, it’s pretty hard for me to imagine anyone could really beat our pricing, so we’re not really too worried about how affordably we can make things, and how good the quality is.
+We run parts so efficiently that it’s pretty hard for me to imagine anyone beating our pricing for the quality provided.
+Our main focus is on building a robust process, automating as much as possible to improve efficiency, and maintaining our high-quality standards.
+We know that if we do those things well, the pricing will work itself out.
 We pride ourselves on being a high-precision shop.
-We believe we can refine a process that makes parts with tight tolerances at a profit, and can reliably do it.”
+We believe we can refine a process that profitably manufactures parts with tight tolerances and can do so reliably.”

 Wolfram’s “data driven production” continues to expand in various industries, as does the Caron Engineering service field that they offer to other manufacturers.
 Future emphasis on expanding their OnTakt software will be a high priority for them, as more companies become more accepting of technologies that will allow them to increase efficiency as the re-shoring of manufacturing makes that a necessity.
 Being able to create more and better products in the quickest, most economical way benefits manufacturers and consumers alike, and Wolfram is helping to lead the way.